piscisvolans/piscisvolans.github.io/_posts/2019-09-06-poetry-friday-snakes.md

 <br>
 <h2>Snakes</h2>
 <pre class="poem">
-snakes in stories
+snakes in a story
-snakes in jars
+snakes in a jar
-snakes in quarries
+snakes in a quarry
 snakes in the stars
 snakes under rocks
 snakes in schemes